Nocte people: Food

+The Nocte are agriculturalists and practice meal planning in their daily diet.
+Main crops include rice, maize and leafy vegetables.
+The staple food of the Nocte is rice.
+They consume a wide variety of meat, including fish.
+Previously, a local liquor brewed from a mixture of rice, tapioca and millet was quite popular.
+These days, tea has also gained popularity in the Nocte community.

 Dress

 The menfolk have a tendency to shave their hair in the frontal part of the head, and the back tuft of hair is tied into a chignon just above the nape.
 The womenfolk will keep their long auburn tresses tied into a bun kept at the back of the neck, although the widow will cut their hair short on the condition if they do not remarry.
 Like the Wancho, they tattoo their faces and bodies.

 Owing to the humid climate, the menfolk will wear a loincloth in front with cane belts, which acts as a waistband.
 Bamboo slips and armlets made of ivory are worn on all four limbs as well.
 The womenfolk tend to wear a short cotton skirt that measures from the waist to knees, and a blouse is worn to cover the upper body.
 The goats' horns act as earlobes, although ornaments include metal bangles and earrings are worn.